marbarrantescepas/OS-neuroscience/speedblog.md

 Yes!
 We want to stay connected with the OLS community  open.science.anw@amsterdamumc.nl _Do you plan to stay in touch with the OLS community or other members?
 If yes, how do you think you can do that?_

-## Special mentions and acknowledgements
+:sparkles: Special thanks to our mentor, Siobhan Hall, for guiding us through the process, providing feedback, and giving a broad perspective!